 • Should professional dog-walkers take any special precautions?

 Yes.
-Scott Weese, DVM, DACVIM, of Ontario Veterinary College’s Centre for Public Health and Zoonoses (and Worms & Germs blogger), advises those who provide commercial dog-walking services to make sure that both owner and dog are healthy, to maintain distance at the hand-off and—yes, once again—to wash their hands thoroughly between and after outings.
+Scott Weese, DVM, DACVIM, of Ontario Veterinary College’s Centre for Public Health and Zoonoses (and Worms & Germs blogger), advises those who provide commercial dog-walking services to mask up, make sure that both owner and dog are healthy, maintain distance at the hand-off and—yes, once again—wash their hands thoroughly between and after outings.

 • Should we make (or keep) vet appointments?